Personal Website

 The most interesting of the three was a sitemap component, which is a tree structure.
 I plan to write an article outlining my approach to this element.

 Note: The credit for this design goes to Nicole Myers on Figma.
-I did implement it myself with code though.
+I implemented the code myself though.

 The third element I built with anchor positioning was—of course—a tooltip!
 Tooltips are ubiquitous, so I won't share an image here, but it was a standard tooltip.